-- Five core courses in the MPNA program provide a solid grounding in the essential theories, processes and skills needed by managers in today's rapidly-changing environment.
+- Five core courses provide a solid grounding in the essential theories, processes and skills needed by managers in today's rapidly-changing environment.
 These courses total 18 credits and are required for all students in the program. - Three track courses provide focused study in either public administration or nonprofit management, for a total of 12 credits. - Four elective credits allow students to pursue their particular interests.
-Students may take advantage of 2-credit elective courses that are offered regularly in the MPNA program or take track courses from outside their selected track; they can also select graduate level courses from any program in the College of Management. - The MPNA capstone seminar provides an opportunity for students to complete a significant study or project that integrates learning from their MPNA coursework and life experience.
+Students may take advantage of 2-credit elective courses that are offered regularly in the MPNA program or take track courses from outside their selected track; they can also select graduate level courses from any program in the College of Management. - The MPNA capstone seminar provides an opportunity for students to complete a significant study or project that integrates learning from their MPNA coursework, professional or career direction and life experience.

-Graduates of the MPNA Program should be able to:
+Graduates of the MPNA program should be able to:

-Conduct critical analysis of complex issues faced by public and nonprofit professionals

-- Develop and apply a set of ethical principles to guide professional and accountable performance. - Lead and manage organizations, programs and projects strategically, effectively and efficiently. - Manage information and technology to support high quality decisions and evaluation - Work effectively across sector, jurisdictional, organizational and professional boundaries - Communicate effectively with a wide range of citizens, clients and consumers - Understand and apply best practices in financial management - Effectively and respectfully engage with diverse stakeholders in community environments
+- 1. Conduct critical analysis of complex issues faced by public and nonprofit professionals. - Provide leadership in developing and implementing organizational and professional codes of conduct, establishing ethical organizational culture and facilitating the pursuit of justice in the public arena. - 3.
+Lead and manage employees, volunteers and teams ethically, strategically, effectively and efficiently. - 4.
+Manage information, organizational learning and technology to support high quality decisions and evaluation. - 5.
+Work effectively across sector, jurisdictional, organizational and professional boundaries. - 6.
+Communicate effectively as appropriate to the audience in written and oral communication. - 7.
+Manage financial and business resources, expenditures and accountabilities effectively. - 8.
+Engage effectively, respectfully and competently with diverse cultures and stakeholders in community and workplace environments. - 9.
+Advocate knowledgeably and effectively in the public arena to advance organizational and agency mission for the public good.